 If your phone does something without you clicking or setting anything, it’s a pretty strong sign that there’s an app running in the background.

 These could be unprompted phone reboots, lighting up even when not in use, and strange noises or messages during calls or text conversations.
-You may even see the location or microphone notification pop up.
+You may even see the camera or microphone notification pop up, as described by Clario, a well-known British security software company.

 Some spy apps need to restart your phone to install updates or apply changes in settings.
 That’s why if your phone reboots randomly without being told to do so, it could be a strong sign an app is initiating the command in the background.